ELLIOTTCABLE/blog/posts/fed_up_with_twitter_support.markdown

 > things have changed since you last wrote in; if you were having trouble with
 > something, please try again as your issue may've been fixed.
 >
-> If you're still experiencing issues, please check our Troubleshooting pages:
+> If you're still experiencing issues, please check our Troubleshooting pages:<br/>
 > <http://help.twitter.com/forums/10713/entries>
 >
-> and our Known Issues pages:
+> and our Known Issues pages:<br/>
 > <http://help.twitter.com/forums/31935/entries>
 >
 > to see if you're affected by one of the cache/database problems we're aware